 What is the National Guard’s history?
 When was the National Guard formed?

-The US National Guard was founded in 1636, making it the country’s oldest force and older than most countries in the Americas that were founded later.
+The United States National Guard was established in 1636, making it the country’s oldest force and older than most other countries in the Americas.
 With nearly 400 years of experience, the National Guard not only performs combat missions but also serves as an extremely important reserve force, performing rescue work within the United States when needed.

 In theory, the National Guard will only be responsible for protecting the United States from threats both inside and outside the country that endanger the people’s safety and the state of the Union.
 In reality, the National Guard fights alongside the Marines and the US Army all over the world.
 The US National Guard has a large number of troops ready to perform all tasks when needed while participating in wars abroad and ensuring domestic security.